DigitalGlobe/jetset/README.md

 </p>

 # Jetset
-> Multi-faceted library of tools built around an immutable state tree
+> RESTful API fetching and caching for React apps, backed by an immutable state tree

 NOTE: This is very much a work in progress.
 Everything subject to change!